Best regular saver accounts in the UK: Top 10

 Rates are often higher than other types of savings accounts like ISAs, but there are strings attached.
 Some don’t permit withdrawals until the end of a year, while others don’t let you skip a month when it comes to making deposits.
 So, you’d need to be committed to saving a certain amount each month.

-The interest rate usually only lasts a year, so you’ll need to switch accounts when it ends.
+The interest rate usually only lasts a year - sometimes less - so you’ll need to switch accounts when the offer period ends to continue earning a higher rate.

-Key things to know about regular saver accounts¹
+Key things to know about regular saver accounts

 Before you go ahead and open a regular savings account, there are a few important things you need to know about how they work.
 Some come with strict terms and conditions, so always read the details carefully before signing up.

-Here are the key points you need to know:
+Here are the key points you need to know:¹

 • Many are only available to existing customers, so you’ll need to open a current account first